What is Primary Prevention?

 VAWnet is a comprehensive and easily accessible online collection of full-text, searchable materials and resources on domestic violence, sexual violence and related issues.
 This site offers resources beyond prevention.

-NSVRC, the national sexual violence resource center, creates, collects and disseminates a wide range of resources on sexual violence including statistics, research, position statements, statutes, training curricula, prevention initiatives and program information, and provides technical assistance to coalitions, ape crisis centers, national, state and local agencies and allied programs.
+NSVRC, the National Sexual Violence Resource Center, creates, collects and disseminates a wide range of resources on sexual violence including statistics, research, position statements, statutes, training curricula, prevention initiatives and program information, and provides technical assistance to coalitions, ape crisis centers, national, state and local agencies and allied programs.
+NSVRC recently published a research translation that highlights several programs that focus on preventing the onset of abusive behaviors as a necessary component to an overall prevention plan using a public health framework.

 State and tribal coalitions against sexual assault directory: find out what other states are doing to prevent sexual violence.